 Tuition fees at the University are determined in accordance with the University’s Tuition Fee Policy, the Statement of Commitment Regarding International Students, and the Provincial Government’s Domestic Tuition Framework.
-The current Domestic Tuition Framework was announced on March 23, 2022 and extends the freeze on domestic tuition fees for an additional year in 2022-23.
-This represents the third consecutive year domestic tuition fees have been frozen following a 10% reduction in fees in 2019-20.
+The current Domestic Tuition Framework was announced on March 2, 2023 and extends the freeze on domestic tuition fees for undergraduate and most graduate programs by an additional year in 2023-24.
+This represents the fourth consecutive year domestic tuition fees have been frozen following a 10% reduction in fees in 2019-20.
 Consistent with the previous framework, the policy allows for differentiated fees for out of province domestic students.
-In 2022-23, fees for non-Ontario resident undergraduate students will increase 3%.
+In 2023-24, fees for non-Ontario resident undergraduate students will increase 5%.

 Tuition fees for self-funded programs that do not receive operating grant support from the Ontario government and tuition fees for most international students are not subject to the provincial fee regulations.

-These fee schedules do not include all of the relevant fees for each of the programs listed.
+Please note that these schedules provide tuition fees only and do not include other ancillary and incidental fees that may be applicable to programs.
 For complete information regarding tuition and other incidental fees, please visit Student Accounts.

 For students from cohorts not explicitly referred to in the schedules, and for information regarding tuition fees in future years, please refer to the University’s Fee Level Commitment For Continuing Students.